OscarSantos98/terasoft-workshop/README.md

 |-------|---------|-----------|---|---|---|
 | Build your Project Portfolio website with .NET | Matt Soucoup | Blazor | [Project Portfolio with Blazor Session](https://github.com/microsoft/dotnetconf-studentzone/tree/main/Build%20your%20Project%20Portfolio%20website%20with%20.NET/README.md) | [Watch On-Demand](https://youtu.be/SCJu7YPNtdQ?t=2596) |[Presentation](https://github.com/microsoft/dotnetconf-studentzone/blob/main/decks/Build-a-portfolio-using-blazor.pdf) |

+Additionally you can take a look at my own [portfolio blazor template](https://github.com/OscarSantos98/portfolio-blazor-template) where I re-structured and used MVVM to separate the UI from the Models.
+In any case, the only requirement to be up and running is to replace your data in the resume.json file.

 ## What was the .NET Conf Student Zone?
 As part of [.NET Conf this year](https://www.dotnetconf.net/), we are hosting a .NET Student Zone on Monday, November 7!
 This is a livestreamed event where experts will introduce you to .NET and and build awesome, follow-along projects.
 You will walk away with a project portfolio on your very own portfolio website.
 In total the event will be 4+ hours of content.